umitkablan/vim-auf/README.md

-# vim-autoformat
+# vim-auf

 Format code with one button press or only by saving!
-This plugin makes use of external formatprograms to achieve the best results.
+This plugin makes use of external formatter programs to achieve the best results.
-Check the list of formatprograms to see which languages are supported by default.
+Check the list of formatter programs to see which languages are supported by default.
-You can easily customize or add your own formatprogram.
+You can easily customize or add your own formatter.
-When no formatprogram exists (or no formatprogram is installed) for a certain filetype, vim-autoformat falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace.
+When no formatter exists (or none is installed) for a certain filetype, vim-auf falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace.

 ## How to install